-FIA_UAU.6/PACE Re-authenticating - Re-authenticating of Terminal by the TOE terminal.
+FIA_UAU.6/PACE Re-authenticating - Re-authenticating of Terminal by the TOE

-FIA_UAU.6.1 The TSF shall re-authenticate the user under the conditions each command sent to the

-/PACE TOE after successful run of the PACE Protocol shall be verified as being sent by the PACE
+FIA_UAU.6.1 The TSF shall re-authenticate the user under the conditions each command sent to the /PACE TOE after successful run of the PACE Protocol shall be verified as being sent by the PACE terminal.

-FIA_UAU.6/EAC Re-authenticating - Re-authenticating of Terminal by the TOE by the GIS.
+FIA_UAU.6/EAC Re-authenticating - Re-authenticating of Terminal by the TOE

-FIA_UAU.6.1 The TSF shall re-authenticate the user under the conditions each command sent to the

-/EAC TOE after successful run of the Chip Authentication Protocol shall be verified as being sent the identity of the TOE.
+FIA_UAU.6.1 The TSF shall re-authenticate the user under the conditions each command sent to the /EAC TOE after successful run of the Chip Authentication Protocol shall be verified as being sent by the GIS.

-FIA API.1/CA Authentication Proof of Identity - Chip Authentication
+FIA_API.1/CA Authentication Proof of Identity - Chip Authentication

-FIA_API.1.1/CA The TSF shall provide a Chip Authentication Protocol v.1 according to [TR-EAC] to prove
+FIA_API.1.1/CA The TSF shall provide a Chip Authentication Protocol v.1 according to [TR-EAC] to prove the identity of the TOE.